mrc-ide/didehpc-cmdline-tool/README.md

 `didehpc bump <scheduler> <id | id1,id2,id3 | idx:idy> [priority]`

-where `scheduler` is the name of the cluster headnode. `id` is a job id, and can be a single job, a comma-separated list of jobs, or a contiguous range of jobs. `priority`, if given, is a number between `0` and `4000`, where `0` is the lowest priority, `4000` is the highest.
-If omitted, then jobs will have their priority raised by `10`.
+where `scheduler` is the name of the cluster headnode, or for convenience, `.` is shorthand for the current machine, if you're running the tool from the command-line on the scheduler itself. `id` is a job id, and can be a single job, a comma-separated list of jobs, or a contiguous range of jobs. `priority`, if given, is a number between `0` and `4000`, where `0` is the lowest priority, `4000` is the highest.
+If omitted, then jobs will have their priority raised by `10`, up to the maximum.

 ### cancel - Mass cancellation of jobs